Skip to content

 Duration

 Our guided tour is 90 minutes.
-You can also add on a visit to the 9/11 Museum, which takes about two hours, and the One World Observatory at Freedom Tower, which takes about an hour.
+You can also add on a visit to the museum, the observatory, or both.
+Your self-guided 9/11 Museum NYC experience will take about two hours.
+A visit to the One World Observatory at Freedom Tower takes about an hour.